He walked toward the shelf and picked up a jade slip.

 And collapsed instantly.

-Lu Haotian stared at his hand for a moment.
+Lu Haotian stared at the pebble for a moment.

 Then nodded slightly.

-Only the faint sound of footsteps and turning pages could be heard.
+Only the faint sound of turning pages could be heard.

 Lu Haotian sat in the same corner.